taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/script_vomit_collection.md

 # old writings

+## Min's Rite of the Mothers

+### Page 5

+View from above: Min is on her knees, curled into a fetal position, cradling her bleeding wrists and ankles while her back tatoo writhes in distress.
+Jina, Amadou, and Majhee gently place the hoop back down in its exact previous position, centering Min again.

+Majhee stands at her original position in the inner circle.

+**Majhee: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"**

+View of Min from the front, gasping, blinking away large beads of sweat from her eyes as she looks up at her grandmother.

+Majhee's eyes, proud, confident, expectant: "WHAT DOES IT MEAN TO BE FREE?"

+### Page 6

+Min closes her eyes, tries to calm her breathing, and struggles to stand.

+**Min: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."**

+**Min: "...and to MOVE in any direction with curiosity and grace..."**

+Zoom in on Min's mouth, exhausted yet serene, confident, and defiant.

+**Min: "...even OFF THE PLANET!"**

+## on the Gemini Station

 We see a tall, willowy figure, long golden-red hair tucked loosely into a hair net and falling softly to her shoulders, wearing a simple sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
 She is smiling and checking a beautifully laid out home hydroponics garden, brightly lit by artificial light.
 POV is angled slightly up, as if we are viewing from the eyes of a small child.
 The walls and ceiling behind the willowy woman are made of carved rock.